 Ligase is an enzyme that can catalyze the joining of two large molecules by forming a new chemical bond (Formation of C─C, C─S, C─O, and C─N bonds by condensation reactions coupled to ATP cleavage).

 Isomerases are enzymes catalyzing a molecule’s isomerization.
-In other words, they facilitate the transfer of specific functional groups
+In other words, they enable particular functional groups to be transferred

 Enzymes are categorized by the sort of response that they catalyze.
 The classification of the enzyme at a glance-

 Classification of Enzymes